 - Woomera Restricted Airspace, the restricted airspace above the Woomera Prohibited Area

 - Camp Rapier, the secure garrison support and specialised training compound within the Woomera Prohibited Area

 - Nurrungar Test Area, the small specialised testing area just outside the Woomera Prohibited Area

 - All other Commonwealth land including test facilities and infrastructure on the WPA.

-Principle capabilities include a fully instrumented air weapons range, demolition ranges and live firing ranges and target areas for both aircraft and artillery.
+Principal capabilities include a fully instrumented air weapons range, demolition ranges, live firing ranges and target areas for both aircraft and artillery.
 Woomera is also the recognised home of military Unmanned Aerial Systems testing in Australia.

 Most of the WTR operational area is under pastoral lease or Indigenous ownership.

 A Woomera is an Australian Aboriginal spear-throwing device described as “the most efficient spear-throwing device ever”.
 It is an enabling device that allows a spear to travel much further than with arm strength alone.
 The Woomera is still used today in some remote areas of Australia.

 The name ‘Woomera’ comes from the Eora people, who were the original inhabitants of the Sydney area, and has proven to be a most apt name, given that Woomera, as a strategic defence enabling capability, exists to enable the testing of war materiel to enhance the war-fighting effectiveness of the ADF.